-Twitter Is Taking Handles Out Of Replies, So Your 140 Characters Will Have Some Extra Room
+Twitter Is Saving Some Of Your 140 Characters

 Over Twitter's more than a decade of existence, it's gone through many redesigns and iterations.
 One thing that's remained consistent, though, has been the 140-character limit.
 The struggle of staying within the allotted characters can be both frustrating when trying to make a point, and challenging and fun when you're forced to be efficient in explaining something.
 However, Twitter has made some slight changes recently to help you stay under 140.
 Starting on Thursday, Twitter no longer counts handle replies in your 140-character limit.

 In carrying this out, Twitter actually also had to redesign how reply tweets look.
 Normally, you see the user handle and the response all on the same line.
 Now the handle is moved above the reply in a new line that says "replying to [insert handle]."

 Twitter announced the change via a blog post that was tweeted out by the official account.
 The handles of other users in a conversation will not count toward the total, either, and will also appear above the tweet.
 You can also edit who sees your reply by clicking or tapping on "replying to" and removing unwanted handles from the list that appears.